vmud20/vmud20.github.io/index.md

 - **sagaMulti.json construction:**

-   Follow the instructions provided in [Instructions for Utilizing SAGA](vmud/detector/Instructions for Utilizing SAGA.md) to execute SAGA, analyzing the path of `vulFileMulti`.
-Subsequently, locate the index number corresponding to the method modified by the patch commit in the generated `result/MeasureIndex.csv`.
+   Follow the instructions provided in [Instructions for Utilizing SAGA](vmud/detector/Instructions for Utilizing SAGA.md) to execute SAGA, analyzing the path of *vulFileMulti*.
+Subsequently, locate the index number corresponding to the method modified by the patch commit in the generated *result/MeasureIndex.csv*.
 Record the starting line number of the method index.
-Initially, add the information in the format `CVEID Number of Modified Methods` to `sagaMulti.json`.
-Next, append the information in the format `File Name Starting Line Number of Method` to `saga.json`.
+Initially, add the information in the format *CVEID Number of Modified Methods* to *sagaMulti.json*.
+Next, append the information in the format *File Name Starting Line Number of Method* to *saga.json*.

 - **signature generation:**

   - **List of File:**

-    - `normalize.sc`: scala script to extract the positional information of formal parameters, local variables, type declarations, and method invocations using Joern
+    - *normalize.sc*: scala script to extract the positional information of formal parameters, local variables, type declarations, and method invocations using Joern
-    - `slice.sc`: scala script to get the method's Program Dependency Graph(PDG) via Joern
+    - *slice.sc*: scala script to get the method's Program Dependency Graph(PDG) via Joern
-    - `metadata.sc`: scala script to retrieve the list of methods for a specified file using Joern
+    - *metadata.sc*: scala script to retrieve the list of methods for a specified file using Joern
-    - `get_condition.sc`: scala script to get the positional information of expression which need to rephrase via Joern
+    - *get_condition.sc*: scala script to get the positional information of expression which need to rephrase via Joern
-    - `getMacros.py`: python script to extract all macros involved in patch files.
+    - *getMacros.py*: python script to extract all macros involved in patch files.
-    - `gen_fingerprint_multi_rep.py`: python script to get the rephrased signature X~rep~
+    - *gen_fingerprint_multi_rep.py*: python script to get the rephrased signature *Xrep*
-    - `gen_fingerprint_multi_org.py`: python script to get the original signature X~org~
+    - *gen_fingerprint_multi_org.py*: python script to get the original signature *Xorg*
-    - `config_sigs.json`: configuration file for signature generation
+    - *config_sigs.json*: configuration file for signature generation

   - **configuration:** the modifiable parameters include:

-    - `signature_path`: the absolute path to store signature
+    - *signature_path*: the absolute path to store signature
-    - `work_path`: the absolute path to the directory of joern-cli
+    - *work_path*: the absolute path to the directory of joern-cli
-    - `macros`: the absolute path to store macros
+    - *macros*: the absolute path to store macros
-    - `ctagsPath`: the absolute path to the directory of ctags tool
+    - *ctagsPath*: the absolute path to the directory of ctags tool

   - **Runtime environment**: